×Pachyveria 'Corvus' is a small plant that grows in elegant, compact rosettes. It is also sold under the name Pachyphytum 'Corvus'.

 Description

 ×Pachyveria 'Corvus' is a small and beautiful succulent with blue-green leaves arranged in rosettes at the end of short stems.
 These rosettes can grow up to 5 inches (12.5 cm) in diameter.
 The leaves are fleshy, pointed, slightly curved upwards, and covered with a fine powdery coating.
-When the plant is grown in full sun, the leaves take on purple hues toward the tips.
+When the plant is grown in full sun, its leaves develop purple hues towards the tips.

 During spring, ×Pachyveria 'Corvus' produces bell-shaped flowers on arching stalks with easily detached bracts.
 The flowers have pinkish-orange petals surrounded by short sepals the same color as the leaves.